On Structural Properties and Adjacency Spectrum of Coprime Graph of Integers: Structural Properties of

 In this case, $n=7$ and $e=16$.
 Using \Cref{planar}, $16\le (3\times 7)-6=15$ which is false.
 Thus, we arrive at a contradiction.
 Hence, our assumption that $\text{cr}(TCG_7)=1$ is false.
 This proves our claim. \end{proof}

 Now we show that $TCG_7$ can't have a crossing number $2$ as well.
 Let $G_1$ be the subgraph of $TCG_7$ induced by the set $\{1,2,3,5,7\}$ and let $G_2$ be the subgraph of $TCG_7$ induced by the set $\{1,3,4,5,7\}$.
 Both the graphs $G_1$ and $G_2$ are complete and hence are isomorphic to $K_5$.
 Now, we know that the crossing number of $K_5$ is $1$.
 We observe that $TCG_7$ contains subgraphs isomorphic to $K_5$ but none of them has the vertices $2$ and $4$ at the same time.
 This shows that $TCG_7$ has $2$ different crossings.
 Moreover, let $G_3$ the subgraph of $TCG_7$ induced by the set $\{2,6,4,1,5,7\}$.
 Clearly $G_3$ is isomorphic to $K_{3,3}$.
 Now, it is known that the crossing number of $K_{3,3}$ is $1$.
 Moreover, the subgraph $G_3$ also has a pair of crossing edges, and each edge of it has exactly one even vertex.
 Therefore, a crossing of these edges is different from the two crossings found in $G_1$ and $G_2$.
 Thus $TCG_7$ can't have a crossing number $2$.
+Using the above arguments and Claim \ref{crossing}, it is proved that the crossing number of $TCG_7$ is $3$.
+Now, for any $n>7$, $TCG_n$ contains $TCG_7$ as a subgraph.
+Since the crossing number of $TCG_7$ is $3$, it is established that the crossing number of $TCG_n$ is greater than $3$ for all $n>7.$